ncd23/databases/syllabus.md

 * Bring your other projects to class.
 It's always helpful to see how topics covered in those classes apply to your other projects.

 * You must not plagiarize.
 You are allowed to use code you find online.
 I have learned a great deal myself by finding online examples and incorporating them into my work.
 However, this is a gray area, and the discretion is mine, as to what enters into the realm of plagiarism.
-Please indicate your online sources in the comments to your program, and be able to explain what is going on in any snippet of code you borrow.
+Please indicate your online sources in the comments to your program, and be able to explain what is going on in any piece of code you borrow.
 This alone should be sufficient to avoid any issues.